patrikcze/go-graph/README.md

 **THIS ALL HAS BEEN DONE WITH HELP OF OpenAI!**

+Let's see how far we can go. :-)

 ### Description

 Builds a docker image with Ubuntu + MySQL and uploads compiled Go API into `/app` directory.
 Compiler is using ZSCaler Root Certificate (this is required for me, you can remove it completely).